City Harvest Church criminal breach of trust case

-The City Harvest Church Criminal Breach of Trust (CBT) Case is the biggest Criminal Breach of Trust (CBT) case in Singapore since the beginning of the 21st century.
-Church founder Kong Hee was found guilty of misappropriating some S$50 million of church funds with the help of five key church leaders.
-Approximately S$24 million was invested in sham bonds to bankroll the pop-music career of his wife, Ho Yeow Sun.
+The City Harvest Church criminal breach of trust (CBT) case was one of the longest criminal trials in Singapore's history.
+Church founder Kong Hee and five other church leaders were found guilty by a District Court on 21 October 2015 of CBT by agent after misappropriating some S$50 million of church funds.
+Approximately S$24 million was invested in sham bonds to bankroll the pop-music career of his wife, Ho Yeow Sun, while a further S$26 million was used to later cover their tracks.